 .cab) which are a bit more complicated to install.
 If you wish to install an update through a cabinet file, you can follow the simple instructions below.

-How to Install a Cabinet File on Windows 10 (
+How to Install a Windows Update Cabinet File (

 In order to install a Windows update from a cabinet file, you need to use the Command Prompt.
 We made an extensive guide on how to use the Windows Command Prompt, if you wish to learn more about all the things you can do with it.